warthog9/tenstorrent.github.io/core/aibs/warp100.md

 ![](./warp100diagram.png)

-Do **not** try to install it in the opposite orientation, as you risk damaging the card and the Warp 100 Bridge.
+Do **not** try to install it in the opposite orientation, as you risk damaging the card, your system, and the Warp 100 bridge.